slaclab/paws/README.rst

 Installation
 ------------
-TODO: put instructions here on how to install paws from PPI.
+TODO: put instructions here on how to install paws from PyPI.

 The installation instructions from source, for a variety of platforms, will be continually added to the main documentation.